 A Garden Fit for an Aristocrat, Open to the Public

-In 1819, John Porter erected a mansion here on Meridian Hill so called because it was on the exact longitude of the original District of Columbia milestone marker, set down on April 15, 1791.
-In 1829, the mansion became departing President John Quincy Adams's home.
+In 1819, John Porter erected a mansion on Meridian Hill.
+The site was called Meridian Hill because it was on the exact longitude of the original District of Columbia milestone marker, placed on April 15, 1791.
+In 1829, the mansion became departing President John Quincy Adams' home.
 After its conversion to a public park, Union troops encamped on the grounds during the Civil War.

-The U.S. government purchased the grounds in 1910 and hired landscape architects George Burnap and Horace Peaslee who planned an Italian style garden.
+The U.S. government purchased the grounds in 1910.
+Landscape architects George Burnap and Horace Peaslee planned an Italian style garden.
 The structures made revolutionary use of concrete aggregate as a building material.

-- Joan of Arc statue is only equestrian statue of a woman in Washington, D.C.
+- The Joan of Arc Statue is the only equestrian statue of a woman in Washington, D.C.